Embarcadero/DelphiVCL4Python/samples/ActivityIndicator/readme.md

 You can find the **ActivityIndicator** sample project at:

-* **GitHub Repository for DelphiVCL4Python:**[https://github.com/Embarcadero/DelphiVCL4Python/tree/main/samples/ActivityIndicator](https://github.com/Embarcadero/DelphiVCL4Python/tree/main/samples/ActivityIndicator)
+* **GitHub Repository for DelphiVCL4Python:** [https://github.com/Embarcadero/DelphiVCL4Python/tree/main/samples/ActivityIndicator](https://github.com/Embarcadero/DelphiVCL4Python/tree/main/samples/ActivityIndicator)

 ## Description

-This application demonstrates the [TActivityIndicator](http://docwiki.embarcadero.com/Libraries/en/Vcl.WinXCtrls.TActivityIndicator) control and shows how to modify its various properties.The application uses the following controls:
+This application demonstrates the [ActivityIndicator](http://docwiki.embarcadero.com/Libraries/en/Vcl.WinXCtrls.TActivityIndicator) control and shows how to modify its various properties directly from a Python script.
+The application uses the following controls:

 * `ai`: The activity indicator.
 * `grp_indicator_size`: Sets the [size](http://docwiki.embarcadero.com/Libraries/en/Vcl.WinXCtrls.TActivityIndicator.IndicatorSize) of the activity indicator.